 Department of Veterans Affairs Settles After Veteran Suffers Nerve Damage

-A 31-year-old veteran from Operation Iraqi Freedom went to the VA for surgery to repair an ankle injury that occurred during his military service.
+A veteran from Operation Iraqi Freedom went to the VA for surgery to repair an ankle injury that occurred during his military service.
 An orthopedic surgeon tried to discharge the client, but his wife refused to leave the VA grounds until her husband received post-surgical care for the pain and swelling around the surgical site.
 Despite extreme pain and swelling, and the family’s insistence that our client was suffering from something called compartment syndrome, the VA did little for over two days.
 Finally, an emergency fasciotomy was performed relieving the pressure from the nerves in his foot and ankle.
 Sadly, over 48 hours of pressure caused permanent nerve damage.

 A settlement of $300,000 was reached prior to filing.